mmarsde/teach-yourself-computer-science/programming/languages/c_programming_a_modern_approach/chapter_2_c_fundamentals/projects/section_2_programming_projects.md

 ### Project 4

-> 4. Write a program that asks the user to enter a dollars-and-cents amount, then displays the amount with 5% tax added: <br>
+> 4. Write a program that asks the user to enter a dollars-and-cents amount, then displays the amount with 5% tax added: <br> <br>
 > `Enter an amount: 100.00` <br>
 > `With tax added: $105.00`

 ### Solution